pghalliday/tls-tunnel/README.md

 ## Features

+- Can be used to tunnel HTTP or raw sockets
-- Server or client can be instantiated within a Node.js context
+- Servers and clients can be instantiated within Node.js contexts
-- Server can be configured to only accept connections from known clients (using SSL certificates), preventing strangers using your resources
+- Servers can be configured to only accept connections from known clients (using SSL certificates), preventing strangers using your resources
-- Client can be configured to validate against a known list of servers (using SSL certificates), preventing anyone from masquerading as your server
+- Clients can be configured to validate against a known list of servers (using SSL certificates), preventing anyone from masquerading as your server
-- Server can be configured to expose a predefined set of ports
+- Servers can be configured to expose a predefined set of ports

 ## Installation

 ```
 npm install tls-tunnel
 ```

-## CLI

-**TODO**

 ## API